Tech leads tentative rally as Powell soothes markets

-The rates-sensitive Nasdaq index (.IXIC) closed at a record high on Tuesday, while tech stocks were bid in Asia - notably in Taiwan where the chipmaker-heavy benchmark rose more than 1%.
-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) rose 0.7%.
-Japan's Nikkei (.N225) was flat.
+The rates-sensitive Nasdaq index closed at a record high on Tuesday, while tech stocks were bid in Asia - notably in Taiwan where the chipmaker-heavy benchmark rose more than 1%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.7%.
+Japan’s Nikkei was flat.

 S&P 500 futures nudged about 0.2% higher, while pan-European EuroSTOXX 50 futures fell about 0.2%.